https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: Accelerated BSNid:26450

 • Item 4 may be met by two semesters (0-6 credit hours) of the same language in college or two years of the same language in high school.
 A high school transcript will be required if waived using high school coursework.

-3 For Human Anatomy and Human Physiology, standalone and survey courses cannot be mixed; applicants must complete Human Anatomy and Physiology I or II OR standalone Human Anatomy and Physiology.
+4 For Human Anatomy and Human Physiology, standalone and survey courses cannot be mixed; applicants must complete Human Anatomy and Physiology I and II OR standalone Human Anatomy and Physiology.

 Electives (must have earned 60 transfer hours prior to enrollment)